datapartnership/datapartnership.github.io/content/updates/mapping-freetown-transit-for-resiliency.md

 ![](/Mapbox Spain.png)

-[Click for an interactive map](https://api.mapbox.com/styles/v1/brunosan/ck7tmxdao01og1io2d4wir16v.html?fresh=true&access_token=pk.eyJ1IjoiYnJ1bm9zYW4iLCJhIjoic3FUc1dJWSJ9.v0525WacYWcsHM1KtbZitg#4.89/40.89/-3.22) Access to health facilities in Spain: Each flag represents a health facility.
+[_Click for an interactive map_](https://api.mapbox.com/styles/v1/brunosan/ck7tmxdao01og1io2d4wir16v.html?fresh=true&access_token=pk.eyJ1IjoiYnJ1bm9zYW4iLCJhIjoic3FUc1dJWSJ9.v0525WacYWcsHM1KtbZitg#4.89/40.89/-3.22) _Access to health facilities in Spain: Each flag represents a health facility.
 In green are locations within 1-hour driving distance to their closest health facility.
 Yellow places up to 1.5 hours and in red, the closest health facility is more than 2 hours driving.
 The opacity of the color is proportional to the population.
-Empty areas are transparent, while very populous areas are opaque.
+Empty areas are transparent, while very populous areas are opaque._

-**Solution**: Working with Where Is My Transport, map Freetown’s formal and informal transport network, and make the data freely available to governments, academia, and NGOs.

-**Impact**: The local government can now identify and prioritize interventions that will enhance the resiliency of their transport system, to maximize economic and social benefits.
+We can also see what geographical areas are served by each hospital:

 ![Freetown Flooding](/uploads/WIMT_Flood.png "Freetown Flooding")